 You get a very specific and very special experience when watching films by Werner Herzog or films by Les Blank.
 So to watch a film by Les Blank about the making of a film by Werner Herzog is a special sort of adult Christmas morning sensation.

 Wow.
 When I finished watching this movie the first time I promptly started it again.
 It was so emotionally satisfying even when it did what you didn't want it to do.
 Great movies will do that.
 Great films are true to themselves.
 And Port of Shadows is no exception.
 Marvelous romantic tragedy.

 One of the last gangster films I have gotten around to seeing and without a doubt, one of the best.
 You can bet your ass I will be stealing from this masterpiece by Jacques Becker starring Jean Gabin.

 I've seen a lot of films a lot of times.
 This one will always hold up.
 I always enjoy watching it and it never stops being totally hilarious and touching.
 A real original human comedy.

 I mean....come on.
-Stanwyk and Sturges....if you don't get it than by all means go anyway!!!!!
-And laugh your ass off!
+Stanwyk and Sturges....if you don't get it then by all means, go anyway!!!!!
+Or laugh your ass off!